 Take Some Pictures

 Photogrammetry is the process of converting 2D images to a 3D model.
-Autodesk's initial interest in photogrametry began when renovation projects, that lacked original AutoCAD drawings or Revit models, had to begin from scratch.
+Autodesk's initial interest in photogrammetry began when renovation projects, that lacked original AutoCAD drawings or Revit models, had to begin from scratch.
 Rather than have to model the as-built structures, we asked a simple question "Wouldn't it be nice if customers could take pictures of the space to be renovated, and we could generate a model from them?"
-Once we had the ability to make models from pictures, lots of other uses emerged.
+Once we could make models from pictures, lots of other uses emerged.
 In this case, a person's head can be done using the same process that one would use for a room or object.
 Willie sat still while Carl took about 50 pictures of him from various angles, making sure to get coverage of 360 degrees.

 Recap Photo, a feature of Autodesk ReCap Pro, uses cloud computing to analyze the pixels in a set of pictures, line them up, and create a 3D model.

 Recap Photo (part Autodesk ReCap Pro) uses cloud computing to analyze the pixels in a set of pictures, line them up, and create a 3D model.
 The data from starts out much like a point cloud but the points get connected to form a mesh.
 The mesh is can then be converted to a NURBS surface.
 NURBS surfaces are a much more compact way of defining a curved surface instead of tessellation (set of polygons) and a much more accurate way as well.
 NURBS, short for non-uniform, rational B-splines, is a mathematical model commonly used in computer graphics for generating and representing curves and surfaces.

 Output the Model a Slice at a Time